mahirkabir/mahirkabir.github.io/_pages/about.md

 My area of research is Software Engineering, and Software Security.
 I am currently working on enhancing software maintenance with the help of current-practice identification, automatic bug detection, and automatic program repairing.
 I frequently use self-made external Domain Specific Language, Static Program Analysis, LLM fine-tuning, and optimized Algorithm & Data Structures to solve different research problems.

-After graduation, I worked as a Software Engineer at [Enosis Solutions](https://www.enosisbd.com/), Bangladesh for 3.5 years.
+After completing my undergraduate studies, I worked as a Software Engineer at [Enosis Solutions](https://www.enosisbd.com/), Bangladesh for 3.5 years.
 I am passionate about solving algorithmic problems.
 During my undergrad studies, I was an active participant in the national and international level programming contests.

 **Contact**: mdmahirasefk (at) vt (dot) edu